ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step1/handson2.md

-# **Cube MX Peripherals Configuration**

-## Steps to initialize the peripherals

-**NOTE**

-## 0- Put in reset state LED RED and LED GREEN,UCPD_DBn and UCPD_FLT from Pinout View ##
+# 0- Put in reset state LED RED and LED GREEN,UCPD_DBn and UCPD_FLT from Pinout View
-This will help us to keep lowest power consumption
+This will help us to keep lowest power consumption using only essential GPIOs.
-We will only use Blue LED to know the power state of MCU
+We will only use Blue LED and Button to get a visual output and know the power state of MCU

 ![Cubemx start](./img/0101.gif)

 ---

-## 1- ICACHE ##
+# 1- ICACHE

+**The instruction cache tends to reduce the number of accesses to the memory, reducing the overall current consumption**

 We have to Initialize Cache in 1-way (direct mapped cache).
-The instruction cache tends to reduce the number of accesses to the memory thus reducing the overall current consumption

 <awarning>
 Skipping this step will cause a warning later one.